-Are you about to reach the maximum points allowance on your licence?
-If you have and you do not wish to lose your licence, call us and we can help you.
+Are you about to reach the maximum points allowance on your licence and receive a disqualification from driving?
+(12 points on licence) If you have and you do not wish to lose your licence, call us and we can help you.

 To discourage drivers from committing motor offences the penalty points system was introduced in 1988.
 Points are added to an individual’s licence according to the offence they have committed, the minimum number of points that can be appropriated to your licence is 3 for a minor offence.
 If you are tried in court and found guilty, points will be added to your licence at the discretion of the court.
 If you are found guilty of more than one offence, the points may be totted up.